This blog was updated in February 2019.

 BBUS – Short Range: -200% to -275%.
 Assume current Portfolio Exposure: -250.0%

 If the S&P 500 moved +1%, BBUS can be expected to be negative ~ -2.5% on that trading day (and vice versa).

 Why would you use a “Bear” fund?

-Profit from a falling market – If you feel markets are going to go down in value, purchase BEAR/BBOZ/BBUS which can be expected to go up in value as markets decline.
+- Seek to profit from a falling market – If you feel markets are going to go down in value, purchase BEAR/BBOZ/BBUS, which can be expected to go up in value as markets decline (and vice versa).

 Additional fund features

 One of the advantages of these funds, which use futures, is that minimal margin (or cash) needs to be posted to fund these positions.
 Only a small percentage of capital needs to be outlaid to give the exposure needed.
 If, for example, only 5% of capital is required to obtain 100% of short exposure, this means that, for $1m of AUM, the fund only needs to ‘post’ $50k of capital.
-This means that $950K or 95% is still sitting in cash.
-This cash currently earns approximately the RBA rate, which helps to offset the management fee.
-Therefore the funds have a “positive carry” (currently ~1.75%) which accrues to the benefit of its unitholders.
+This means that $950K or 95% is still sitting in cash (or cash equivalents).
+This cash currently earns approximately the RBA rate ( ~1.50%), which accrues to the benefit of its unitholders.